Balance & Falls Prevention Class Brisbane

 Why Does Balance Training Help Prevent Falls?

-Balance training helps prevent falls because it improves the physical skills your body uses to stay upright and recover from small losses of balance.
-These include reaction time, leg strength, coordination, posture, and stepping control, which often decline with age or after illness, injury, or inactivity.
+Balance training helps reduce falls risk because it improves the skills your body uses to stay upright.
+These include reaction speed, leg strength, coordination, posture, and stepping control.

 What Happens in a Typical Balance Class?